 Both groups were splendid, admired and applauded by one and all.

 Then there is the Confrérie des Chevaliers de Saint-Michel, the Order of the Knights of St.-Michael, in Dutch "Orde van de Ridders van Sint-Michiel".
 For them we also have a separate page.

 Twice a year on the first days of July the Ommegang goes out.
 In a great and glorious procession hundreds of men, women and horses all decked out in their Sunday best, exactly like their forebears in 1549, welcome Emperor Charles V. The Ommegang is a very very popular event and one of the climaxes of the folklore year in Brussels.
 It has its own website with quite a few pages in impeccable—modern day—English.

 Another climax in Brussels' folklore year is the Folklore Weekend in September.
 Never on the first weekend of September because that's reserved for the Belgian Beers, another great event that attracts many thousands.
 One of the Confreries whose members attend every year is the Order of the Faro.
 Faro is a great beer that's brewed here in Brussels.
 Another colourful Order one can hope to meet just about every year is the Order of the Pink Elephant.
 They promote a beer called Delirium Tremens and they claim that's the best beer in the world.

-We have pictures of a few persons who are or were prominent in the Folklore of Brussels: Josée and Edmond, Madelaine and Denise, Georges Minne, Paul and Marthe Coeckelenbergh and Mariette.
+We have pictures of a few persons who are or were prominent in the Folklore of Brussels: Josée and Edmond, Maurice Deman, Georges Minne, Louis-Philippe Moyson, Paul and Marthe Coeckelenbergh and Mariette.
 Let's hope we'll be able to add a tribute here to many more.